wp-plugins/football-pool/readme.txt

 = I want to use the plugin for a national competition.
 Is that possible? = Yes.
 There are two ways to do this:
 1. Upload a game schedule in the admin.
-Make sure you understand the required format; you can download the current schedule as an example.
+Make sure you understand the required format; you can find an example in the upload folder.
 2. Use the admin screens to edit the teams, groups, match types, matches, etc.

 And, of course, choose a theme or make one yourself that fits your competition or blog.